-Log in to the my.rochester portal.
-On the right-hand side of the screen, find the link marked "Writing Self-Placement Survey" under "Courses.”
-Click that link to complete the survey.
+Log in to Blackboard.
+On the right-hand side of the screen, find your class year link under "My Organizations.”
+Click that link, then under the left side panel click on "Writing Self-Placement Survey" to take the survey.

 *Note: Students entering through the Early Connection Opportunity (ECO) program or EAPP do not need to take the Writing Self-Placement Survey.
-ECO students work with ECO summer writing instructors and OMSA counselors to select their writing course, while EAPP students are enrolled in their courses through EAPP itself.
+ECO students work with ECO summer writing instructors and the Office of Minority Student Affairs (OMSA) counselors to select their writing course, while EAPP students are enrolled in their courses through EAPP itself.

 Repeating the First-Year Writing Course

-If you pass WRT 105, 105E, or 105A/B, but earn a grade lower than the minimum “C” required for the PWR, you may choose to take the course a second time for four additional credit hours.
+If you pass WRTG 105, WRTG 105E, or the WRTG 105A/B sequence, but earn a grade lower than the minimum “C” required for the PWR, you may choose to take the course a second time for four additional credit hours.

 Both grades are counted in your GPA as long as you submit the appropriate form to the College Center for Advising Services (CCAS) by the end of the fourth week of the semester.
 Alternatively, you may apply the standard repeat policy.